flexera-public/policy_engine_training/00_setup/windows_powershell/README.md

 fpt is Flexera's native policy template development and testing tool.
 Installation will vary depending on your operating system and command line configuration.

 Run the following commands to download fpt and configure PowerShell to add it to your PATH.
-It is recommended that you restart your PowerShell terminal after doing this to ensure the new configurations are in effect.
+We recommended that you restart your PowerShell terminal after doing this to ensure the new configurations are in effect.

 ```powershell
 Invoke-WebRequest -Uri "https://binaries.rightscale.com/rsbin/fpt/v1.5.0/fpt-windows-amd64.zip" -OutFile "$env:USERPROFILE\fpt-windows-amd64.zip"